amusant/tpt39/PITCHME.md

 +++
 ### Principles

-* Provenance: Always verify and cite the source of Information.
+- Provenance: Always verify and cite the source of Information. |
-* Do not copy code from internet without understanding them.
+- Do not copy code from internet without understanding them.

 ---

 ### Evaluation
-<i class="fa fa-arrow-up" aria-hidden="true"> </i>
+<i class="fa fa-arrow-down" aria-hidden="true"> </i>
 * <span style="color:gray">Lab work.
 At the end of the week you should submit functional code.
 (10)</span>
-*
-There will be a multiple-choice quiz on friday.
+*  There will be a multiple-choice quiz on friday.
 (10)

 ---
 ### Let's Setup